Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Transmuter Wizard (MPMM).md

 aliases: ["Transmuter Wizard"]
 ---
 # Transmuter Wizard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-265, Volo's Guide to Monsters p.
-218*
+265*

 Transmuters are masters at transforming physical forms.
 They typically view magical transmutation as a path to riches, enlightenment, or apotheosis.